How to Prevent Data Breaches: Best Tactics

 8. Perform Regular Backups

 Another way to protect against a data breach is through data backup.
-Performing regular backups of all critical data assets is an important step in ensuring your organisation’s continuity in case of a data breach incidents.
+Performing regular backups of all critical data assets is an important step in ensuring your organisation’s continuity in case of a data breach incident.

 It is recommended that backups are performed daily so that any changes made since the last backup can be restored if needed.